Take a trip Algeria

 Algérie - Tlemcen

-The capital of Arab-Andalusian music has known how to mix, through its history, all kinds of cultures.
-Located near the Moroccan border, the pearl of the Maghreb has a multitude of possible visits.
-The citadel of El Mechouar Palace is of great renown.
-The building, which dates from the 13th century, is a jewel of the Zianides constructions, Berber dynasty which reigned on the region during this time.
+The capital of Arab-Andalusian music has, throughout its history, blended a wide range of cultures.
+Located near the Moroccan border, this pearl of the Maghreb offers countless sites to explore.
+The citadel of the El Mechouar Palace is especially renowned.
+Dating back to the 13th century, the building is a jewel of Zianid architecture, a Berber dynasty that ruled the region at the time.

-On the way down, visit the ruins of Mansourah, which was a real city built by the Sultan of Fez at the end of the 13th century, who came to take over the city.
-There are still some ramparts, and a famous minaret.
-A little outside the city is a natural site of beauty: the waterfalls of El Ourit, and just next door, the caves of Ain Beni Add, which contain stalactites and stalagmites that are 65 000 years old.
+On your way back down, visit the ruins of Mansourah, once a real city built by the Sultan of Fez at the end of the 13th century during his campaign to seize Tlemcen.
+You can still see its walls and a famous minaret.
+Just outside the city lies a natural wonder: the El Ourit waterfalls, and right beside them, the Ain Beni Add caves, filled with stalactites and stalagmites that are 65,000 years old.

 • Anaba